KevinGimbel/kevingimbel.github.io-old/_posts/2013-10-16-ghost-in-the-shell.md

 First of all you have to install Node.js from [http://nodejs.org/](http://nodejs.org/).
 Afterwards go back to your terminal and run the following

 ### Installing Ghost
 Now you need to sign-up and download the Ghost source code from [https://ghost.org/](https://ghost.org/).
-Unpack the zip into the direction of your choice (mine is `var/www/`), open a terminal, navigate to the directory and enter the following:
+Unpack the zip into the directory of your choice (mine is `var/www/`), open a terminal, navigate to the directory and enter the following:

 {% highlight bash %}
 # prefix with sudo on Ubuntu!